mattias800/react-native-relay-facebook-neo4j-starter-kit/README.md

 This is a starter kit that shows how a couple of frameworks can run together.

+This was developed on iOS.
+All frameworks used support Android, so if anyone wants to make it work on Android, feel free to make a pull request.

 ### App
 * React Native
 * Relay